croarty/jsonsql/COMPREHENSIVE-REVIEW.md

   - Works with object arrays
   - Multiple UNNESTs (comma-separated)
   - UNNEST with WHERE filtering
-  - UNNEST with JOIN (recently fixed execution order)
+  - UNNEST with JOIN (execution order fixed)
 - **Strengths**: Well-tested and robust

 #### ORDER BY Clause